 Choose the photos from your own collection on your Mac or websites like Flickr, 500px, Facebook, Pixabay, Vladstudio, Pinterest and many more besides.
 You’ll never know what’s coming next – maybe photos from a recent holiday, landscapes from far and distant lands, pictures of small kittens or equally small dogs.
 If you’re having a tough day, just take a look at your desktop and John’s Background Switcher will get you through it!

 - Show single photos or a variety of randomly generated beautiful montages on your desktop

 - Choose photos from folders on your Mac, iPhoto albums and events or from the new Photos app

-- Rich InterfaceLIFT, 500px, Flickr, Facebook, Instagram, SmugMug, Pixabay, Vladstudio, Unsplash, Pinterest, Dropbox and OneDrive (personal) integration
+- Rich InterfaceLIFT, 500px, Flickr, Facebook, Instagram, SmugMug, Pixabay, Vladstudio, Unsplash, Pinterest, Dropbox, OneDrive (personal) and Google Photos integration

 - Media RSS photo feeds (so you can use a great many more photo sites)